 ComedySportz is a fast-paced, high-energy show that combines the unpredictability of improv comedy with the excitement of a live sporting event!
 Two teams face off in unscripted games and scenes using audience suggestions while a referee hosts the show and ensures good sportsmanship.
 Also making it unique, ComedySportz is an all-ages event – fun enough for your bachelor party, but clean enough for your Grandma!

-Every Foterson performance is like a tornado of laughter slamming into the mobile home of the ordinary!
-If you were to take finely honed comedic chops, years of friendship, a passionate love of the weird along with some milk and ice cream and then put those things in a blender, you’d get a milkshake that perfectly describes FOTERSON.
+having had sex, every FOTERSON set is akin to a tornado of laughter slamming into the mobile home of your sensibility.
+In fact, if you were to take finely honed comedic chops, years of friendship, a passionate love of the weird, add some milk and ice cream, and then put all of those things in a blender, you’d get a milkshake that perfectly describes FOTERSON.

 Gay/Straight Alliance The Gay/Straight Alliance, featuring Twin Cities improv veterans Doug Neithercott and Tim Hellendrung, is dedicated to changing the world…one improv set at a time.

 Girls Girls Girls is Austin, Texas’s original all-female musical theater improvisation troupe.
 Our specialty is creating full-length improvised musicals from a single audience suggestion.
 In other words the Girls and our live musicians make up the songs, dances, characters, and stories that create one complete, blow-your-socks-off musical…and we do it, completely on the fly.